 Malaysian Casino Legality

-Casinos and gambling in Malaysia is regulated by the 1953 and 2006 Common Gaming House Act, enforced and licenced by the Ministry of Finance.
-As of 2003 the Malaysian Government has announced that it will not licence any casinos in the country, essentially banning the industry.
+Casinos and gambling in Malaysia are regulated by the 1953 and 2006 Common Gaming House Act, enforced and licensed by the Ministry of Finance.
+As of 2003, the Malaysian Government has announced that it will not license any casinos in the country, essentially banning the industry.